Set in Darkness: Place in the Rebus Novels

 In an interview at the time of publication, Rankin noted that Rebus was approaching retirement age, “So I reckon I've got another five or six Rebus books, max.”
 Rebus retires in Exit Music, the sixth Rebus book on from Set in Darkness, though in fact the series has continued after his retirement.
 However, two changes in Set in Darkness seem to prepare for this event.

 One change, which seems to set up The Final Problem for Rebus, is the emergence of Morris Gerald Cafferty from Barlinnie Prison, where he has been since 1993's The Black Book.
 While Cafferty will not be Rebus's main antagonist in every novel from now on, he will remain important until Exit Music and beyond.
 His role in Set in Darkness led one reviewer at the time to speculate “that in a few - preferably a good few - novels' time, a convulsive final secret will see [Rebus] and Cafferty locked together, disappearing over some Caledonian equivalent of the Reichenbach Falls.”

 Another change is the expansion of the role of Siobhan Clarke in Set in Darkness and subsequent Rebus books.
 Developing another police detective character would allow Rankin to continue to write about Rebus's world after Rebus's retirement, though from a different perspective.
 Up to this point in the novels, Clarke has been a sidekick for Rebus — not much more than a “plucky girl assistant.”
-However, in Set in Darknes she is the sole or primary point-of-view character in many chapters, investigating a rape and a suicide which eventually, somewhat coincidentally, intersect with Rebus's more valued murder cases.
+However, in Set in Darkness she is the sole or primary point-of-view character in many chapters, investigating a rape and a suicide which eventually, somewhat coincidentally, intersect with Rebus's more valued murder cases.
 This pattern will continue in other books, as she either works a different case from Rebus or a completely different aspect of a case.

 Laura Severin, writing at the time of the publication of Exit Music, sorted out the roles of Rebus, Cafferty, and Clarke thus: “Rebus has an investment in a patriarchy structured around evil and good, while Clarke … is already an inhabitant of a postpatriarchal world more alert to social, cultural and political complexities.”
 Although Clarke's “postpatriarchal” world has not thus far replaced Rebus's struggle with Cafferty, Set in Darkness is the first novel in which it is sketched.